P-p-H-d/mlib/README.md

 Replace in the string 'v' the sub-string defined as starting from 'pos' and of size 'len' by the string str2.
-It assumes that pos+len is within the range.
+It assumes that pos+len is before the end of the string of 'v'.

 ##### int string\_printf (string\_t v, const char format[], ...)

-Set the string 'v' to the formatted string format.
+Set the string 'v' to the formatted string 'format'.
-'format' follows the printf function family.
+'format' is like the printf function family.

-##### int string\_cat\_tprintf (string\_t v, const char format[], ...)
+##### int string\_cat\_printf (string\_t v, const char format[], ...)

-Appends to the string 'v' the formatted string format.
+Appends to the string 'v' the formatted string 'format'.
-'format' follows the printf function family.
+'format' is like the printf function family.

 ##### bool string\_fgets(string\_t v, FILE \*f, string\_fgets\_t arg)